Nigeria Hydrological Services Agency: Origins

-The Nigeria Hydrological Services Agency (NIHSA) was formed in 2010 through the NIHSA Act of 2010 which was signed into law on the 27th of August 2010 by the then President of the Federal Republic of Nigeria, President Goodluck Ebele Jonathan.
+The Nigeria Hydrological Services Agency (NIHSA) was formed in 2010 through the NIHSA Act of 2010 which was signed into law on 27 August 2010 by the then President of the Federal Republic of Nigeria, President Goodluck Ebele Jonathan.
 The agency was formed to address the changes in the erstwhile Department of Hydrology and Hydrogeology of the Federal Ministry of Water Resources.
 Among the duties performed by the agency is the issuance of flood alerts in Nigeria.

 Agency Structure

 The agency is headed by a Director General who is supported by the directors of the six departments of the agency.
 The department include Hydrogeology, Hydro-Geophysics, Administration and Finance, Hydrogeo-informatics, operational hydrology, as well as Engineering Hydrology.